Choosing a telescope is the biggest decision we make as backyard astronomers.

 8″ / 200mm

 Eight inches just about qualifies for ‘light bucket’ status and will gather in 73% more light than a 6″ scope can manage.
-Its primary mirror sits at the end of a tube with a focal length of 1000mm giving it a focal ratio of f/4.9.
+Its primary mirror sits at the end of a tube with a focal length of 1000mm giving it a fast focal ratio of f/4.9, great for star clusters and the Orion Nebula.

-Unusually for a new scope, it is also supplied with decent eyepieces: 10mm and 25mm Plössls, as well as a collimation cap (although you might prefer the ease and accuracy of a laser collimator).
+Unusually for a new scope, it is also supplied with two telescope eyepieces: 10mm and 25mm Plössls, as well as a collimation cap (although you might prefer the ease and accuracy of a laser collimator).
+The Plössls are high and low magnification eyepieces, providing 100x and 40x magnification respectively.

-The SkyView Pro 8″ is a superb telescope.
-It’s handy for deep space and has a focal length which will present great images of the moon and planets as well.
+The SkyView Pro 8″ is our best telescope in the ‘serious reflectors’ category because it is superb.
+Under dark night skies it’s handy for deep space, presenting great views of Andromeda Galaxy.
+It has a focal ratio which also presents great images of solar system bodies.
 This versatile scope is a good investment which will please the serious backyard astronomer who likes to see a little bit of everything.

 - Light-bucket sized mirror